WyattBlue/auto-editor/resources/docs.md

 ## Input
 Input is the only required argument for auto-editor.
-It supports video formats, audio formats, and URLs.
+It supports video formats, audio formats, and URLs

 Here an example of using a URL as the input for auto-editor.
-You should always wrap the url around single quotes or double quotes.
+You should always wrap the URL around single quotes or double quotes.

 ```terminal
  $ python auto-editor.py "https://www.youtube.com/watch?v=kcs82HnguGc"